arduino/docs-content/content/arduino-cloud/02.features/00.security-considerations/security-considerations.md

 In general, the approach  to Security is aligned with Cybersecurity standards such as ISO27001.

-To ensure the highest level of confidentiality, integrity and availability, Arduino operates under a shared security responsibility model.
+To ensure the highest level of confidentiality, integrity and availability, Arduino operates under a **shared security responsibility model**.
 The shared security responsibility model identifies the distinct security responsibilities of the customer and Arduino.
 In this model:
-* Arduino is responsible for the security of the cloud infrastructure services provided to customers and the confidentiality of sensitive data.
+* **Arduino** is responsible for the security of the cloud infrastructure services provided to customers and the confidentiality of sensitive data.
-* Customers are responsible for the security of their account, personal access credentials, and for the information they decide to store in the cloud.
+* **Customers** are responsible for the security of their account, personal access credentials, and for the information they decide to store in the cloud.

 ## Security and Data Protection Strategy